judka-uriel/uriel-book/uriel_en.md

 all sides by tanks and armored personnel carriers.
-Then the supporters of Boris Yeltsin began distributing leaflets with his address (printed even before his speech on the tank) and announced that help is needed to defend the Parliament Building,
+Then the supporters of Boris Yeltsin began distributing leaflets with his address (printed even before his speech on the tank) and announced that help is needed to defend the Parliament Building, the
 [White House](https://en.wikipedia.org/wiki/Timeline_of_the_1991_Soviet_coup_attempt).

 At the White House, despite the rainy weather, many people had gathered.